IEEE 1394: General networking

 FireWire can be used for ad hoc (terminals only, no routers except where a FireWire hub is used) computer networks.
 Specifically, RFC 2734 specifies how to run IPv4 over the FireWire interface, and RFC 3146 specifies how to run IPv6.

 Mac OS X, Linux, and FreeBSD include support for networking over FireWire.
 Windows 95, Windows 98, Windows Me, Windows XP and Windows Server 2003 include native support for IEEE 1394 networking.
 Windows 2000 does not have native support but may work with third party drivers.
 A network can be set up between two computers using a single standard FireWire cable, or by multiple computers through use of a hub.
 This is similar to Ethernet networks with the major differences being transfer speed, conductor length, and the fact that standard FireWire cables can be used for point-to-point communication.

 On December 4, 2004, Microsoft announced that it would discontinue support for IP networking over the FireWire interface in all future versions of Microsoft Windows.
 Consequently, support for this feature is absent from Windows Vista and later Windows releases.

 Microsoft rewrote their 1394 driver in Windows 7 but networking support for FireWire is not present.
 Unibrain offers free FireWire networking drivers for Windows called ubCore, which support Windows Vista and later versions.

-Some models of the PlayStation 2 console had an i.LINK-branded 1394 connector.
-This was used for networking until the release of an Ethernet adapter late in the console's lifespan, but very few software titles supported the feature.
+Earlier models of the PlayStation 2 console (SCPH 1000x to 3900x series) had an i.LINK-branded 1394 connector.
+This was used for networking until the release of an Ethernet adapter later in the console's lifespan, but very few software titles supported the feature.
+The connector was removed from the SCPH 5000x series onward.